Information Age

-The Information Age (also known as the Computer Age, Digital Age, Silicon Age, or New Media Age) is a historical period that began in the mid-20th century.
+The Information Age is a historical period that began in the mid-20th century.
 It is characterized by a rapid shift from traditional industries, as established during the Industrial Revolution, to an economy centered on information technology.
-The onset of the Information Age has been linked to the development of the transistor in 1947, the optical amplifier in 1957, and Unix time, which began on January 1, 1970, and serves as the basis for Coordinated Universal Time and the Network Time Protocol.
-These technological advances have had a significant impact on the way information is processed and transmitted.
+The onset of the Information Age has been linked to the development of the transistor in 1947.
+This technological advance has had a significant impact on the way information is processed and transmitted.

-According to the United Nations Public Administration Network, the Information Age was formed by capitalizing on computer microminiaturization advances, which led to modernized information systems and internet communications as the driving force of social evolution.
+According to the United Nations Public Administration Network, the Information Age was formed by capitalizing on computer miniaturization advances, which led to modernized information systems and internet communications as the driving force of social evolution.

+There is ongoing debate concerning whether the Third Industrial Revolution has already ended, and if the Fourth Industrial Revolution has already begun due to the recent breakthroughs in areas such as artificial intelligence and biotechnology.
+This next transition has been theorized to harken the advent of the Imagination Age, the Internet of things (IoT), and rapid advances in machine learning.

+History

+The digital revolution converted technology from analog format to digital format.
+By doing this, it became possible to make copies that were identical to the original.
+In digital communications, for example, repeating hardware was able to amplify the digital signal and pass it on with no loss of information in the signal.
+Of equal importance to the revolution was the ability to easily move the digital information between media, and to access or distribute it remotely.
+One turning point of the revolution was the change from analog to digitally recorded music.
+During the 1980s the digital format of optical compact discs gradually replaced analog formats, such as vinyl records and cassette tapes, as the popular medium of choice.